listfold/claude-saga/README.md

 energy efficient undo

-dont ask claude to walkback changes, use git.
+use git to walkback angentic changes.

+TODO:
+install script should update settings.json and should chmod+x the hooks.